Trade Stock Indices

 • Measure the sustainability of the new trend

 The moving average indicator is used to smooth out the volatility of stock price action.
-The moving average indicator is an overlay indicator and it is superimposed on the price chart.
+The moving average indicator is an overlay indicator and it is super-imposed on the price chart.

-Calculation of the Moving Average Price Period
+Calculation of the Moving Average MA Price Period

 The moving average is calculated as an average of stock price using the most recent stock price data point -indices periods.